Federated Face Presentation Attack Detection: Proposed Method

-To circumvent this limitation and enable various data centers to collaboratively train a FAS model, we propose the FedFAS framework.
-Instead of accessing private FAS data of each \textit{data center}, the proposed FedFAS framework introduces a \textit{server} to exploit the FAS information of all data centers by aggregating the above model updates ($\mathcal{W}^1, \mathcal{W}^2,..., \mathcal{W}^K$) of all data centers.
+To circumvent this limitation and enable various data centers to collaboratively train a fPAD model, we propose the FedPAD framework.
+Instead of accessing private fPAD data of each \textit{data center}, the proposed FedPAD framework introduces a \textit{server} to exploit the fPAD information of all data centers by aggregating the above model updates ($\mathcal{W}^1, \mathcal{W}^2,..., \mathcal{W}^K$) of all data centers.
 Inspired by the Federated Averaging~\cite{mcmahan2016communication} algorithm, in the proposed framework, server carries out the aggregation of model updates via calculating the average of updated parameters ($\mathcal{W}^1, \mathcal{W}^2,..., \mathcal{W}^K$) in all data centers as follows:

-After the aggregation, server produces a global FAS model parameterized by $\mathcal{W}$ that exploits the FAS information of various data centers without accessing the private FAS data.
+After the aggregation, server produces a global fPAD model parameterized by $\mathcal{W}$ that exploits the fPAD information of various data centers without accessing the private fPAD data.
 We can further extend the above aggregation process into $t$ rounds.
 Server distributes the aggregated model $\mathcal{W}$ to every data center as the initial model parameters for the next-round updating of local parameters.
 Thus, data centers can obtain the $t$-th round updated parameters denoted as ($\mathcal{W}_t^1, \mathcal{W}_t^2,..., \mathcal{W}_t^K$).
 The $t$-th aggregation in the server can be carried out as follows:

-After $t$-rounds of communication between data centers and the server, the trained global FAS model parameterized by $\mathcal{W}_t$ can be obtained without compromising the private data of individual \textit{data centers}.
-Once training is converged, \textit{users} will download the trained model from the server to their devices to carry out FAS locally.
+After $t$-rounds of communication between data centers and the server, the trained global fPAD model parameterized by $\mathcal{W}_t$ can be obtained without compromising the private data of individual \textit{data centers}.
+Once training is converged, \textit{users} will download the trained model from the server to their devices to carry out fPAD locally.